egor-sorokin/github-commit-level/README.md

 npm install
 npm start
 ```
-Server will be started on 'http://localhost:8888/'
+App will be started on 'http://localhost:8888/'

 ## API
 `API_DOCS.md` is used for documenting API endpoints

-## To run front end
+## To run front end separately
 Navigate to 'frontend' directory and check out **README.md** file there.

 ## Possible problems
-Amount of non-authenticated requests are limited by github,
+Amount of non-authenticated requests are limited by GitHub,
  to increase this number you need to open `src/routes/stats.js` find line with `conts oauth = ''`
-  and put your credentials there, details: https://developer.github.com/v3/#oauth2-keysecret.
+  and put your credentials there, details: https://developer.github.com/v3/#oauth2-keysecret
+  or use other approaches described there.